IlanCosman/tide/README.md

 **A modern prompt manager for the [Fish][] shell.**

 - **Out of the box:** With four compelling styles and myriad options, you can have your out-of-the-box cake and customize it too.
-- **Flexible:** Move prompt items around, remove them, and add them back, all by manipulating variables.
+- **Flexible:** Move content around, remove it, or add it back, all without ever touching the code.
 - **Powerful:** Impress all your Fish friends with alien technologies like a multi-line right prompt.
-- **Extensible:** Create prompt items that work seamlessly with simple fish functions.
+- **Extensible:** Create custom content with simple fish functions that integrate seamlessly.

 <br clear="right">